Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 Breaking Down Work
 ------------------

-When we build software, we can compartmentalise different parts of our program into tasks.
+When we build software, we can compartmentalize different parts of our program into tasks.
 Imagine we want to download two websites and compare the contents.
 We download website A, then download website B, then compare the contents of the two sites.
 If we break that down into tasks, it might look like this.